HumanBrainProject/clb-gulp-angular-template/README.md

+# HBP Collaboratory Javascript Template

-# HBP Collaboratory Application Template using Gulp and Angular
+HBP Collaboratory Application Template using Gulp and Angular

 ## Bootstrap your template